 - Pile of plates

-Polarization by Reflection and Transmission:
+Polarization of light by Reflection

 When a light beam of white light is incident at a critical polarizing angle α on a plane polished surface of glass black painted on the opposite side,it is reflected in plane polarized i.e.all the light after reflection has only one electric field vector vibrating in a single plane only.Generally we use vertical and horizontal plane of polarization and will be discussed in the following slides.Polarization by reflection can be observed by the following experiment.

-Polarizing angle or Brewster’s angle:
+Polarizing angle or Brewster’s angle

 David Brewster (1781-1868) ,the inventor of the Kaleidoscope was the first one who discovered that the reflected light from a plane polished surface becomes plane polarized if the reflected and refracted rays making angle of 90° between them or the sum of incident and refracted angle be 90°.

-Polarization by Pile of plates:
+Polarization by Pile of plates

 In the previous discussion and derivation,at any angle of incidence part of the light is reflected and remaining part refracted but at Brewster’s angle electric field vector E parallel to the plane of incidence totally absorbed and refracted and part of the electric field vector E ⊥ to the plane of incidence refracted and reflected,thus at this angle of incidence energy transferred through E ⊥ absorbed.Hence refracted ray always contains some of both planes of polarization.

-Degree of polarization:
+Degree of polarization

 Provostaye and Desains found the degree of polarization P of the transmitted rays related to the intensities of the reflected and refracted rays and can be calculated by the following formula with refractive index n of the slabs staked m times.